akil2309/python-projects/README.md

-This is my simple python project using basic coding methods.
+This is the simple python projects using basic coding methods.